How to Fix MasterChef probe on Miele H6780BP (Wall Oven)

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all steps above, the problem may involve a failed main control board, a defective temperature sensor or high-limit thermostat, or wiring that requires specialized diagnostic equipment.
+Contact a licensed appliance technician.
+On gas models, do not attempt work on the gas valve, burner orifices, or supply line — that work is restricted to a licensed gas fitter in most jurisdictions.

 How Much Does This Repair Cost?